kendricktang/connect_four/README.md

 Some thoughts about load... currently there's almost no load because there are ~200 countries and (1, 2, 3, 4) X (win, loss, tie) -> ~ 212 numbers that are stored and incremented.
 Easy peasy.

+# TODO

+SQL query user nationalities?
+Or keep user data in redis, too?

+Multi-thread streaming csv and pinging the user api for better speeds